David Gold (businessman): Football clubs

 Gold was a past chairman of Birmingham City F.C.
 In 2007 the Gold brothers were believed to be in the process of selling their share in Birmingham City which followed Birmingham's return from relegation and lower than expected profits.
 After the club was relegated once again to the Championship in May 2008, Gold was quoted as saying he was considering stepping down as joint head of the board of Birmingham City.
 He sold his Birmingham City shares in 2009.

-In May 2005, Gold bought the second FA Cup trophy at auction for £488,620, saying he wanted to prevent it being bought by overseas buyers.

 In January 2010, Gold and David Sullivan acquired a 50 per cent share of West Ham United giving them overall operational and commercial control of the club.
 They were appointed joint chairmen.
 They increased their share of the club to 30% each in May 2010 at a cost of £8 million.
 His time as chairman of West Ham was conspicuous due to several incidents.
 In August 2010 his Rolls-Royce Phantom car was attacked by Aston Villa fans outside a pub near Villa Park after West Ham's 3–0 defeat.
 The car sustained £8,500 worth of damage.
 He described the incident as "the most frightening experience of my football life".

 In November 2010 Gold criticised Birmingham City's new owners for reneging on their promise to keep him on as chairman following the sale of the club.
 Birmingham City and their acting chairman, Peter Pannu, responded by banning Gold from their ground St Andrew's for Birmingham City's game against West Ham on 6 November.

 Gold later issued a personal apology to Pannu on West Ham's own website.

 After the campaign against Malcolm Glazer's increase in the debt of Manchester United and Portsmouth going into administration in 2010, Gold advocated regulating football clubs' debts.
 He felt it is "cheating" for a team to take on debts which they could never pay off without external assistance and that he "fears for the league".

+In May 2005, Gold bought the second FA Cup trophy at auction for £488,620, saying he wanted to prevent it being bought by overseas buyers.
+In April 2006, he moved the trophy to the National Football Museum.
+He sold the trophy for £760,000 in September 2020, and its new buyer Manchester City owner Sheikh Mansour loaned it back to the museum.